 650’s mission is to promote writers and writing through live performances that celebrate the spoken word.
 It’s a literary forum for true personal stories—two pages and 650 words long, read aloud by the writer before an audience.

 650 places a strong emphasis on the craft of writing—word choices, sentence structures, the arc of the narrative.
 Our submission-based events are developed around broad themes that invite a wide range of expression.
 An editorial committee curates and sequences the content of each show and, where necessary, our editors collaborate with writers to further refine their work.
-At the collegiate level, we work with educators to develop related writing curriculums and to mentor young writers.

 Writers featured in our live events are coached and rehearsed in order to present them and their work in the best possible light.
 Individual readings are professionally recorded for our video archive and YouTube channel, and many writers are showcased and promoted in e-blasts, podcasts, broadcasts, and printed anthologies.
 Writers retain the rights to their work and have unrestricted access to their videos.